-D. the enrolling school shall immediately contact the school last attended by any such child to obtain relevant academic and other records;
+C. the enrolling school shall immediately contact the school last attended by any such child to obtain relevant academic and other records;

-E. transportation is provided to and from the school of origin or school of placement for the foster child as applicable and found in the law and Policy JFAA; and
+D. In collaboration with the State or local Child Welfare Agency, transportation is provided to and from the school of origin or school of placement for the foster child as applicable and found in the law and Policy JFAA; and

-Liaison or Point of Contact (POC)
+Point of Contact (POC) for Children

-for Children in Foster Care
+in Foster Care - Responsibilities